Setting up an offshore development center for a leading healthtech company in the United States

 This telemedicine solution for appointment scheduling and e-consultation, however, had technical glitches and design issues that were drastically hindering user experience.
 Also, the increasing app abandonment rate raised the alarm to make improvements in the app at various levels.

-The team working on this project was adamant about the exact issues that were bothering the users and impacting the customer acquisition rate.
 To work around the problem, the client was on the lookout for a team of senior technical resources who could analyze the application, figure out technical as well as UX-related issues, and fix them.
-In addition to this requirement, the new team was expected to perform a competitive analysis to understand the gaps in the application’s feature-set.
+In addition to this requirement, the new team was expected to perform a competitive analysis to understand the gaps in the application’s feature set.

 The key requirements that were presented to Daffodil included: